CH-nexDigital/tuto-elastic/README.md

 ```

 ### Step 3: Search messages in Elasticsearch
-Basically, your logstash plugin is already running.
+Your logstash plugin is already running.
 When you finished writing to Kafka, your data will be already searchable in Elasticsearch.
-Try the following command to check that you have successfully ingest Kafka data to Elasticsearch with Logstash:
+Try the following command to check that you have successfully ingested Kafka data to Elasticsearch with Logstash:
 ```bash
 $ http :9200/_cat/indices
 ```